manassaloi/manassaloi.github.io/_posts/2019-08-26-learn-personal-finance-investing.markdown

 title:  "So you want to learn personal finance and investing?"

 ---
-I wrote a thread recently on the best books I have read on personal finance & investing.
-Turning it into a blogpost (with some minor edits).
-All the links take you to summaries for these books on my personal site

-**/threadstarts**

 Books I have read in personal finance and investing.
 Sorted from most helpful and must read at the top
 1. [Let’s talk money — Monika Halan](https://manassaloi.com/booksummaries/2016/03/12/lets-talk-money-monika-halan.html)